-Kill Your Darlings publishes regular content on our website, as well as a quarterly edition in print and online.
+Kill Your Darlings publishes regular content on our website.
 We publish fiction and non-fiction, and have a particular interest in writing on culture, politics and society with a personal, anecdotal approach.

 Kill Your Darlings pays all its contributors.

 We currently only accept submissions of NEW FICTION from KYD Subscribers.
 This submission policy means we can prioritise the response time to and editorial feedback for these submissions, which is important to our commitment to nurturing and supporting emerging writers.

 For all non-fiction submissions, we first require a pitch – please do not send finished work.
 You do not need to be a subscriber to pitch your non-fiction to KYD, but we do prioritise those pitches from subscribers.